 Multiple processes exist for triglyceride feedstock purification.
 These processes have been developed primarily to permit the production of edible fats and oils for human consumption.
 Application of selected steps optimizes the refining process for a given source to produce the required level of purity.
 This optimization is important as each refining step results in some loss of oil yield.

 Economic considerations dictate that refining yield loss becomes the controlling factor once the standard of purity for commodity trade has been achieved.
-Clear understanding of the both the triglyceride source and the end use are necessary to determine the best application of purification processes.
+Clear understanding of both the triglyceride source and the end use are necessary to determine the best application of purification processes.
 Two common refining practices can be used to illustrate this point.

 Pretreatment for Plant-Based Feedstocks